 - empowers employees to use their own data for goal setting and decision-making

-If your team uses a project management software solution, choose a time-tracking tool that integrates well with what you have.
+If your team uses a project management software, choose a time-tracking tool that integrates well with what you have.
 If you’re not yet using a project management solution, choose one that has time tracking embedded in the system.

-In the past, the only way that companies had to track time with any degree of efficiency was with a handwritten timesheet, or perhaps a punch card.
+In the past, the only way for companies to track time with any degree of efficiency was a handwritten timesheet, or perhaps a punch card.
 These were par for the course for decades, but new technology has made it far easier to track time.

 When selecting a time-tracking solution for your team, there are a few additional questions to ask, depending on your team’s needs, including: